 Twitter committed to its Mac app users last week, bringing a number of updates to their best desktop client.
 Users can now preview images in the timeline, check out a user’s profile and quickly see more details about any Tweet – all without leaving the app.

-Mac users can be forgiven for moving on from the official Twitter app: for years it seemed like the program was abandoned.
+Mac users can be forgiven for moving on from the official Twitter app [No Longer Available]; for years it seemed like the program was abandoned.
 Earlier this year, however, Twitter released their first Mac update since 2011 with a visual refresh.
 The company then finally added the “Connect” page to the app during the summer.

 The latest update, announced in a blog post and pushed to Mac App Store users, gives Mac users something mobile users have had for a while: embedded image previews.